 To select any slave device, the master needs to pull down the corresponding \overline{CS} pin.
 Any instruction can be issued to a slave device only while the \overline{CS} pin is LOW.
-When the device is not selected, data through the SI pin is ignored and the serial output pin (SO) remains in a high-impedance state.
+When the device is not selected, data through the SI pin is ignored and the SO pin remains in a high-impedance state.

-Note A new instruction must begin with the falling edge of $\overline{\text{CS}}$.
+Note A new instruction must begin with the falling edge of \overline{CS} .
 Therefore, only one opcode can be issued for each active Chip Select cycle.